Header Ad Section

 Introduction to Kubernetes (K8s)

-With the rise of microservices, containerized technologies became essential for hosting independent applications.
-However, managing hundreds or thousands of containers manually across multiple environments became highly complex and, at times, unmanageable using scripts or self-automated tools.
-This led to the need for container orchestration technologies like Kubernetes.
+As you all know that with the rise of microservices, containerized technologies became essential for deploying/hosting independent applications.
+However, managing these kind of hundreds or thousands of containers by hand across multiple environments may be unmanageable (very hard to manage) with scripts or automated tools.
+So, that's why container orchestration technologies like Kubernetes came in to the place.

 What Kubernetes Solves:

-2. Scalability – Dynamically adjusts resources based on workload demands.
+2. Scalability – This ensures that it dynamically adjusts the application resources based on workload demands.

-3. Disaster Recovery – Provides built-in mechanisms for data backup and recovery.
+3. Disaster Recovery – It provides built-in mechanisms for data backup and recovery such as restore applications and data after unexpected failures or outages.

 1. Master Node (Control Plane)

-The master node is responsible for managing the entire cluster.
-It consists of:
+Here the Master Node is the responsible component for managing the entire cluster.
+It mainly consists of following items.

-• API Server – The entry point for the cluster, facilitating communication via UI, API, and CLI.
+• API Server - This is the entry point for the cluster, facilitating communication via UI, API, and CLI.

-• Controller Manager – Monitors the cluster and ensures that applications are running as expected.
+• Controller Manager -Its responsibility is to monitor the cluster and ensures that applications are running as expected.

-• Scheduler – Assigns workloads to worker nodes based on available resources.
+• Scheduler - Its responsibility is assigning the workloads to worker nodes based on the available resources.

-• etcd (Key-Value Store) – Stores the cluster state and configuration data.
+• etcd (Key-Value Store) - Its responsibility is to store the cluster state and the configuration data.

-• Virtual Network – Enables communication between master and worker nodes.
+• Virtual Network - Its responsibility is to enable the communication between master and worker nodes.

-Note: In production environments, at least two master nodes are recommended to prevent single points of failure.
+Note: Please not that in production environments, there may be at least two master nodes which are recommended to prevent single points of failure.

 2. Worker Nodes